AniketMannur/Balaji_Foundation_12/replit.md

 ## Overview

-This is a full-stack website for Shree Balaji Foundation, a non-profit organization focused on empowering communities through education, healthcare, women empowerment, and social welfare programs.
+This is a frontend-only website for Shree Balaji Foundation, a non-profit organization focused on empowering communities through education, healthcare, women empowerment, and social welfare programs.
 The website serves as the foundation's digital presence, showcasing their mission, programs, impact stories, and providing ways for visitors to connect and support the cause.

-The application is built as a modern single-page application (SPA) with a React frontend and Express backend, following a component-driven architecture with a focus on trust-building, impact visualization, and emotional connection with visitors.
+The application is built as a modern single-page application (SPA) with a React frontend served by an Express/Vite development server, following a component-driven architecture with a focus on trust-building, impact visualization, and emotional connection with visitors.

+## Recent Changes (November 12, 2025)

+- **Hero Animation**: Added smooth floating animation to hero image for dynamic visual appeal
+- **Footer Enhancement**: Redesigned footer with single-line foundation text, larger logo (48px), and centered copyright
+- **Navigation Improvement**: Added "Share Feedback" as dropdown under "Contact" in navigation menu
+- **Programs Page Fix**: Fixed all "Learn More" button links to work correctly with proper sector routing
+- **Feedback Page Refactor**: Converted feedback page to use PageLayout component, eliminating duplicate navigation/footer
+- **Code Simplification**: Removed unused backend schemas and storage logic, maintaining frontend-only architecture
+- **Mobile Responsiveness**: Maintained all mobile menu functionality including collapsible navigation

 ## User Preferences